Local Windows Password Attacks

 Shadow Copy of C

-We can use vssadmin to create a Volume Shadow Copy (VSS) of the C: drive or whatever volume the admin chose when initially installing AD.
+We can use vssadmin to create a Volume Shadow Copyarrow-up-right (VSS) of the C: drive or whatever volume the admin chose when initially installing AD.
 It is very likely that NTDS will be stored on C: as that is the default location selected at install, but it is possible to change the location.
 We use VSS for this because it is designed to make copies of volumes that may be read & written to actively without needing to bring a particular application or system down.
 VSS is used by many different backup & disaster recovery software to perform operations.

 Moving the copy